harlanhaskins/Personal-Site/about/index.md

 title: About Me
 ---

-Hi, I'm Harlan Haskins, and I'm a software developer in Rochester, New York.
+Hi, I'm Harlan Haskins, and I'm a software Engineer in Cupertino, CA.

-I primarily write in Swift, Objective-C, Haskell, Python, and C.
+I primarily write in Swift, Haskell, Python, Objective-C, and C.

 I attend [RIT](http://www.rit.edu), where I'm pursuing a Bachelor's degree in Computer Science.
 I'm a member of